hnolCol/instantclue/README.md

 ### Source Code
 First download the code and extract it.
 Open terminal (mac) or command line tool (windows) and navigate to instantclue/src/main/python
-Then create a virtual environment using
+Then create a virtual environment to not mix up required package versions with your python installation using

 ```
 python3 -m venv env #mac